tobek/laminae/04-ngc.md

 # The Bell

 ---
-subtitle: Synthesis Empathy Creation (NGC)
+subtitle: Synthesis Empathy Creation NGC
-toc_only: True
+intro_only: True
-post_toc_only: MEDIA("David Hellman - Braid background.jpg")
+post_intro_only: MEDIA("David Hellman - Braid background.jpg")
 quote: |
     > All the falling rain is caught.
     >